mohcenaouadj/ML-Graph/README.md

 - no likes, no private/ public, no every-day selfies, no more irrelevancy just pure networking.

 ## how it works ?
+Each individual create a profile on our platform, including a short summary, area of work, his experiences and certification, we vectorize these profiles using a pre-trained bert model, and use compare them using cosine similarity, the higher the similarity the closer two nodes are pulled closer in the space.

 ## prototype